goshiphq/goship-cms/content/blog/goship-com-launches-self-service-less-truckload-ltl-shipping-website.md

   input shipment and book upfront quotes with ease.
 GoShip.com ca
 postedAt: 1528476977000
 news: true
-description: GoShip.com, an online shipping platform, has redefined how to ship your less-than-truckload (LTL) freight.
+description: GoShip online shipping platform has redefined how to ship your less-than-truckload (LTL) freight.
 It offers small shippers highly competitive LTL rates.
-altText: ltl freight
+altText: ltl freight delivery
-image: images/goship-blog-6-.png
+image: images/goship-blog-92-.png
 ---
 *Innovative Technology Company Introduces A No-Touch, Less-Than-Truckload Shipping Website Connecting Shippers To Carriers With The Touch Of A Button*